NativeScript/docs-v7/docs/core-concepts/navigation.md

 In this example, this master-details app consists of two pages.
 The main page contains a list of entities.
 The details page shows information about the currently selected entity.

 When you navigate to the details page, you transfer a primary key or ID information about the selected entity.
-The following example shows how to navigate to the details page and pass the content for selected item.
+The following example shows how to navigate to the details page and pass the content for the selected item.

 ``` JavaScript
 const getFrameById = require("tns-core-modules/ui/frame").getFrameById;